kaedroho/django-modelsearch/README.md

     </a>
 </p>

 Django ModelSearch allows you index Django models and search using the ORM.
-It supports PostgreSQL FTS, SQLite FTS5, and Elasticsearch (7.x, 8.x, and 9.x).
+It supports PostgreSQL FTS, SQLite FTS5, Elasticsearch (7.x, 8.x, and 9.x), and OpenSearch (1.x, 2.x, and 3.x).

 Features: